CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 Edit the `/etc/cumulus/switchd.d/adaptive_routing.conf` file:
 - Set the `adaptive_routing.enable` parameter to `TRUE` to enable the adaptive routing feature.
-- Set the `interface.<port>.adaptive_routing.enable` parameter to `TRUE` in the `Per-port configuration` section to enable adaptive routing on the specified ports.
+- Set the `interface.<port>.adaptive_routing.enable` parameter to `TRUE` in the `Per-port configuration` section to enable adaptive routing on all the ports that are part of the same ECMP route.

 ```
 cumulus@switch:~$ sudo nano /etc/cumulus/switchd.d/adaptive_routing.conf